In this section

 You may receive additional instructions from your child's physicians and the hospital staff.

-Long-term outlook after AV canal surgical repair
+Long-term outlook after AV canal defect surgery

-Many children who have had an AV canal defect repair will live healthy lives.
+Many children who have had an AV canal defect surgery will live healthy lives.
 Activity levels, appetite, and growth will eventually return to normal in most children.
 Your child's cardiologist may recommend that antibiotics be given to prevent bacterial endocarditis for a specific time period after discharge from the hospital.

 Some children will still have some degree of mitral or tricuspid valve abnormality after AV canal repair surgery.
 This may require another operation in the future to repair the leaky valve(s).